rokath/trice/README.md

   - Core instrumentation needs less 150 bytes FLASH and about 100 bytes RAM.

 ## `trice` PC tool
-- Manages trices inside a C|C++ source tree during target device compile time.
+- Manages `TRICE` macro IDs inside a C|C++ source tree and extracts the strings in an ID-string list during target device compile time.
-- Displays trices in realtime during target device runtime.
+- Displays `TRICE` macros like printf() output in realtime during target device runtime.
+The received IDs and parameters are printed out.
-- Written in Go
+- Written in Go, simply usage, no installer.

 ## Quick setup
 - add [trice.c](./src.C/trice.c) as is to your project